dinanjana/react-redux-sample/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This was created to test out what's new on react and redux
+This was created to test out what's new on react and redux.
+In this example a web app renders a list of rentals with due period for a given list of leases This web app utilizes material UI, React, Redux, React-Redux, Redux Promise Middleware, axios, Moment and lodash

 ## Available Scripts